Ibrahim-Mukherjee/TAAM/README.md

 # TAAM

+!!!LATEST UPDATES FOR THE PROJECT IN THE WHITE-PAPER !!!

 TAAM is a Open Source Project creating the next gen of Web3 Infrastructure.

 Coin on Stellar :- https://stellar.expert/explorer/public/asset/TAAM-GC3L36F6JJOI5FIG27YAOYQRB7KKTAWUAUMQU3KBQFUBLDXLIA5TQAZH-1